 Define a clear engagement path by linking to an optimized landing page designed to address questions and concerns.

 This marketing one-two punch first gets a prospect’s attention and follows up with a path to engagement.
 What could be better than that?

 2. Combine Social Media with Live Events

 Deciding exactly how best to employ social media can be confusing.
 One of the most effective ways to utilize social media is to combine it with your live events.
 96% of marketers say they now use this powerful strategy.

 Social media and live events go hand in hand.
-Live events are great for building strong relationships and educating an audience.
-Social media is a powerful way to distribute pertinent details and information.
-It is also great for communicating and sharing in real-time.
+Live events are exceptional for building strong relationships and educating an audience.
+Social media is a powerful way to distribute essential details and information.
+It is also great for communicating and sharing in real time.

 How to supercharge your live events with social media: